tomb50/CProgramming/README.md

 CProgramming
 ============

-This is personaly/learning repository to store old course assignments written in C over the past few years whilst at University, from introductory level (270) to collaborative assignments (390) and part of a final year project.
+This is a repository purely to store old course assignments written in C over the past few years whilst studying at University, from introductory level (270) to collaborative assignments (390) and part of a final year Astrophysics project (319).

-It is likely that some of the programs may contain logical errors and bugs so if you anyone wishes to use them or extend the programs I would strongly suggest cross referencing the results with seperate method.
+Having had no programming experience prior to these assignments, it is likely that some of the programs contain logical errors or potential bugs and should not taken as model implementations.